asafdav/ng-clip/README.md

 2. Add ng-clip.js to your main file (index.html)

-3. Include ZeroClipboard.js in your project, and update the .swf path location using ngClipProvider
+3. Include ZeroClipboard.js in your project, and update the .swf path location using ngClipProvider.
 ```javascript
   .config(['ngClipProvider', function(ngClipProvider) {
     ngClipProvider.setPath("bower_components/zeroclipboard/ZeroClipboard.swf");